The Most Dangerous Animal of All: The Unbelievable True Story Behind the Show

 There are few things in life as palpable as a twisted tale of true crime.
 The recent surge in the genre reveals its great market potential.
 The first one to latch on to this, was of course, Netflix with its ‘Conversations with a Killer‘.
 The success of the series led to the resurgence of interest in true crime, especially in the mainstream, and since then, every streaming giant has been investing considerably in the genre.
 And FX’s latest docuseries, ‘The Most Dangerous Animal of All‘ is probably its biggest, most gripping addition.

-The four-part docuseries offers a riveting new puzzle piece in the Zodiac Killer mythology, and thus provides a fresh twist to what seems to be America’s greatest unsolved mystery.
+The four-part docuseries offers a riveting new puzzle piece in the Zodiac Killer mythology and thus provides a fresh twist to what seems to be America’s greatest unsolved mystery.
 The series follows Gary L. Stewart in his quest to track down his biological father, only to realize that he may be the Zodiac, America’s most notorious serial killer.
 ‘The Most Dangerous Animal of All’ not only serves as gripping true crime narrative, it also works wonderfully as a portrayal of a man’s search for his roots.

 The Zodiac has existed as a part of the American mythology for decades now.
 And till date, one only has theories revealing the true identity of the killer.
 However, the nameless man has several identities.
 David Fincher’s critically acclaimed ‘Zodiac‘ follows one of these as it adapts Robert Graysmith’s non-fiction work on the killer.
-‘The Most Dangerous Animal of All’, then offers an irresistible new theory that is sure to blow you mind.
-One can’t help but wonder what inspired it, and if it really could be more than another Zodiac theory.
+‘The Most Dangerous Animal of All’ then offers an irresistible new theory that is sure to blow your mind.
+One can’t help but wonder what inspired it and if it really could be more than another Zodiac theory.
 What led Gary Stewart to believe that his biological father is the Zodiac Killer?
 Read on to find out!

-The Truth Behind ‘The Most Dangerous Animal of All’, Explained:
+The Truth Behind The Most Dangerous Animal of All, Explained

-‘The Most Dangerous Animal of All’ is based on the New York Times Bestseller of the same name, penned by Gary L. Stewart, and award-winning writer, Susan Mustafa.
+‘The Most Dangerous Animal of All’ is based on the New York Times Bestseller of the same name, penned by Gary L. Stewart and award-winning writer, Susan Mustafa.
 The novel can be looked at as a true crime memoir that follows Gary’s journey to find his biological parents.
-It explores his twelve-year long quest filled with endless research.
+It explores his twelve-year-long quest filled with endless research.
 All of which point to something he could have never predicted – a very obvious connection between his father and the Zodiac Killer.

 Gary Stewart’s Journey

-Gary Stewart was left at a stairwell in Baton Rouge as an infant, and later adopted by Loyd and Leona Stewart, a loving couple.
-He lived in Baton Rouge all his life, and owned an industrial cleaning company.
+Gary Stewart was left at a stairwell in Baton Rouge as an infant and later adopted by Loyd and Leona Stewart, a loving couple.
+He lived in Baton Rouge all his life and owned an industrial cleaning company.
 But things took quite a turn for him when his biological mother, Judy Gilford, reached out to him in 2002.
 He was thirty-nine at the time, and the conversation with his mother motivated him to look for his father.

-It was in the conversation that Gilford revealed that she was only 14 when she ran away with Earl Van Best Jr., a 27 year-old rare book dealer.
+It was in the conversation that Gilford revealed that she was only 14 when she ran away with Earl Van Best Jr., a 27-year-old rare book dealer.
 The two ran away as Gilford, who was Judy Chandler at the time, was a minor.
 In 1963, she gave birth to Gary, who Best abandoned in a Baton Rouge building.
 Earl Van Best was later arrested for statutory rape and fraud, while Gilford when to a correctional home.

 Stewart, curious to learn more about his biological father, decided to track him down.
-But the more he learned about him, the more he realized the eerie similarities between him and the notorious serial killer that brutally murdered several in California during the late 1960s.
+But the more he learned about him, the more he realized the eerie similarities between him and the notorious serial killer who brutally murdered several in California during the late 1960s.
 This was, interestingly, just a couple of years after Best was released from prison.

 Did Gary Stewart Really Find the Zodiac Killer?